Geoarbitrage is best defined as moving to a lower-cost-of-living area to enjoy a better lifestyle with the same income level.

-Geoarbitrage (geographic arbitrage) can be a great life hack in pursuit of Financial Independence/Retire Early (FIRE).
+This can be a great life hack in pursuing Financial Independence/Retire Early (FIRE).

 Domestic vs International Geoarbitrage

-There are two ways of executing the geoarbitrage strategy, by relocating to another country or relocating within the same country.
+There are two ways of executing the geoarbitrage strategy: relocating to another country or relocating within the same country.

 Geoarbitrage In The United States

-I live in the state of Florida which has an amazing 6 out of 17 cities from the list, most likely because there is no state tax.
-One of the easiest ways to identify if a location is a candidate for geoarbitrage is to look at their local and state taxes.
+I live in Florida, which has an incredible 6 out of 17 cities on the list, most likely because there is no state tax.
+So one of the easiest ways to identify if a location is a candidate for geoarbitrage is to look at local and state taxes.

-That single factor can have a big impact on how far your money will go there.
+That single factor can significantly impact how far your money will go there.

 States With No Income Tax:

 - New Hampshire

 - South Dakota